solarcaratuva/solarcaratuva.github.io/software/coding-style.md

 ### What is a Dependency?

-Anything that can be described as a “has a” relationship between classes.
-For example, all Mbed classes we use are dependencies of the classes we write, so Mbed’s `CAN` class is a dependency of our `CANInterface` class.
+Anything that can be described as a "uses a" relationship between classes.
+For example, all Mbed classes we use are dependencies of the classes we write, so Mbed’s `CAN` class is a dependency of our `CANInterface` class, because `CANInterface` "uses a" `CAN` object.

 ### How are Dependencies Mocked?